-CPHF - Coupled-Perturbed HF/KS Calculation of Dielectric Properties up to Fourth Order
+9.2 Coupled-Perturbed HF/KS Calculation of Dielectric Properties up to Second Order

-This keyword computes the polarizability and the first and second order hyper-polarizabilities via the Coupled Perturbed HF/KS method.
+The CPHF keyword activates the calculation of the the polarizability (and optionally the first and second order hyper-polarizabilities - see below) via the Coupled Perturbed HF/KS method.
 CPHF (or CPKS) must be the last keyword in the geometry input block:

-''' . . . geometry input . . . .
-CPHF
+. . . geometry input CPHF

 END ! close CPHF input block

-END ! close geometry input block '''
+END ! close geometry input block